tryton/tryton/doc/index.rst

   A purchase request is in state Done if it is linked to a Purchase which is in state Done.

-* Cancel
+* Cancelled

-  A purchase request is in state Cancel if it is linked to a Purchase which is cancelled.
+  A purchase request is Cancelled if it is linked to a Purchase which is cancelled.

 A wizard allows to create purchases based on a selection of draft purchase